The team is Miss Simpson, Mrs Tasker, Miss Ball, Miss Nicula & Miss Qadoos.

 English

 In English we will be reading Jack’s Amazing Shadow by Tom Percival.
 In this story Jack falls out with his shadow as it is always getting him into trouble.
 As the story continues he realises that he needs his shadow and makes amends.
 The book beautifully supports our global learning theme.
 We will continue to use transcription and ensure sentence basics are used more accurately and consistently – full stops, capital letters and finger spaces.
 Handwriting and letter formation remains a big focus.
-Book Study lessons will see us read an explore Lubna and Pebble, Growing good, Lila and the secret of rain and farmer duck.
+Book Study lessons will see us read an explore Lubna and Pebble, Growing good, and Lila and the secret of rain.

 Maths